mds-python/mds-python.github.io/09 Classes and Objects Basis/2 Classes and objects.md

 def ask(player):
-    # This function is part on the input-output,
+    # This function is part of the input-output,
     # so it should not be in the `Player` class
     while True:
         answer = input(f"{player.name}, do you want to keep rolling? [y/n]: ").lower()